The best airport in every state

 Connecticut: Bradley International Airport, Windsor Locks

-Dinky Bradley International Airport has been recognised as one of the best small airports in the country by several prestigious awards.
-Located in Windsor Locks, 12 miles (19km) north of Hartford, it has three runways across two terminals and offers non-stop flights to cities across the US, as well as Mexico, Canada and Ireland.
+Located in Windsor Locks, 12 miles north of Hartford, it has three runways across two terminals, is served by 11 different airlines, and offers non-stop flights to more than 40 destinations across the US, as well as Mexico, Ireland, and Jamaica.

 Delaware: Wilmington Airport, Wilmington